geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - Accurate resolution computation
      - Boolean value.
 If true, computes the resolution of the granules in 9 points: the corners of the requested area and the middle points, taking the better one.
 This will provide better results for cases where there is a lot more deformation on a subregion (top/bottom/sides) of the requested bounding box with respect to others.
 If false, computes the resolution using a basic affine scale transform.
    * - AllowMultithreading
      - If true, enables tiles multithreading loading.
 This allows to perform parallelized loading of the granules that compose the mosaic.
+Setting this to true makes sense only if you set USE_JAI_IMAGEREAD to false at the same time to force immediate loading in memory of data.
    * - BackgroundValues
      - Sets the value of the mosaic background.
 Depending on the nature of the mosaic it is wise to set a value for the "nodata" area (usually -9999).
 This value is repeated on all the mosaic bands.
    * - Filter